Quantamyt/Skidlist/README.md

 # Hall Of skids

-This repository curates a compilation of individuals who have been recognized as "skids" within different online communities.
+This repository curates a compilation of the worst skids available in the market

 --